yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/secure-universes/create-kms-config.md/aws-kms.md

 </ul>

-Encryption at rest in Yugabyte Platform supports the use of [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/), from Amazon Web Services (AWS), to create and control the keys used to encrypt and digitally sign your data.
+Encryption at rest uses universe keys to encrypt and decrypt universe data.
+You can use the Yugabyte Platform console to create key management service (KMS) configurations for generating the required universe keys for one or more YugabyteDB universes.
+Encryption at rest in Yugabyte Platform supports the use of [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/), from Amazon Web Services (AWS).

+{{< note title="Note" >}}

+The AWS user associated with the a KMS configuration requires the following minimum IAM KMS-related permissions:

+- `kms:CreateKey`
+- `kms:ListAliases`
+- `kms:ListKeys`
+- `kms:CreateAlias`
+- `kms:DeleteAlias`
+- `kms:UpdateAlias`

+{{< /note >}}

-To configure KMS with AWS Key Management Service (KMS) for use with encryption at rest, follow these steps:
+To create a KMS configuration that uses AWS Key Management Service (KMS), follow these steps:

 1. Open the Yugabyte Platform console and click **Configs**.
 2. Click the **Security** tab and then click the **Encryption At Rest** tab.
-A list of configurations appears.
+A list of KMS configurations appears.
-3. Click **Create New Config**.
-A new configuration form appears.
+3. Click **Create Config**.
+A new KMS configuration form appears.
 4. Enter the following configuration details:

     - **Configuration Name** Enter a meaningful name for your configuration.